emshelburne/HOUSING_AFFORDABILITY_CAPSTONE/README.txt

 #### Repository

+* `APP_DATA`
+    - Contains all preprocessed data files used by the Streamlit app.

+* `DEMO`
+    - Streamlit application folder; includes `Home_Page.py` as the entry point and supporting app pages.

+* `DOCS`
+    - Contains documents, reports, and presentations that summarize the project.

 * `NOTEBOOKS`
-    - contains all notebooks involved in the project

-* `DOCS`
-    - contains documents and presentations which summarize the project
+    - Jupyter notebooks for data exploration, analysis, and modeling.

 * `.gitignore`
-    - Part of Git, includes files and folders to be ignored by Git version control
+    - Git configuration file listing files and folders to exclude from version control.

+* `LICENSE`
+    - Project license file.

+* `README.txt`
+    - Project overview and instructions (this page).

 * `capstone_env.yml`
-    - Conda environment specification
+    - Conda environment specification for reproducing the project environment.

-* `README.md`
+* `requirements.txt`
-    - Project landing page (this page)
+    - Python dependencies needed to run the Streamlit app.

-* `LICENSE`
+* `runtime.txt`
-    - Project license
+    - Runtime specification (used by Streamlit Cloud to determine the Python version).